claceio/docs/content/blog/appserver.md

 Each app has a dedicated url, domain based or path based.
 Clace ensures that no other app can conflict with that path.
 Clace can currently scale between zero and one instance of the container.
 More than one is not supported since Clace runs on a single machine (multi-node support is planned).
 Clace has a CLI interface currently, a [declarative interface](https://github.com/claceio/clace/issues/34) based on the CLI is planned.

-For use cases where teams are building internal tools, Clace can provide a much simpler approach rather than using a general purpose PaaS solution.
+For use cases where teams are deploying internal tools, Clace can provide a much simpler solution rather than using a general purpose PaaS.